 This article was written in cooperation with M. K. Čiurlionis National Art Museum.

-Mikalojus Konstantinas Čiurlionis (1875-1911) was a short lived Lithuanian composer and painter.
+Mikalojus Konstantinas Čiurlionis (1875-1911) was a short-lived Lithuanian composer and painter.
 Even though he started as a musician finishing two musical conservatories (in Warsaw and Leipzig), he is better known for his otherworldly paintings.
-During his short life and even shorter period as a painter (he painted professionally for just 8 years) he completed over 200 paintings (most of which are now kept and displayed in the National M. K. Čiurlionis museum of art in Kaunas, Lithuania) which polarized his peers and critics.
+During his short life and even shorter period as a painter (he painted professionally for just 8 years), he completed over 200 paintings (most of which are now kept and displayed in the National M. K. Čiurlionis museum of art in Kaunas, Lithuania) which polarized his peers and critics.
 He received praise for his fantasy fairy tale paintings as well as a lot of criticism from those who did not understand what he painted.

 One of the main novelties (as well as oddities) of his paintings was incorporating musical theory into his painting.
 M. K. Čiurlionis once mentioned that he liked to paint with pastels as it reminds him of playing an instrument – how it becomes alive under the fingers.
-And he treated his paintings as such – as live beings that are awakened by his fingers.
-That is why the paintings not only seem like a still frame from a moving picture, you can also almost hear them.
+And he treated his paintings as such – as alive beings that are awakened by his fingers.
+That is why the paintings not only seem like a still frame from a moving picture, but you can also almost hear them.
 This might sound absurd – how can you “hear” a painting?
 What does music look like in a painting?
-To find answers, look no further than to some of M. K. Čiurlionis paintings below.
+To find answers, look no further than to some of M. K. Čiurlionis’ paintings below.

 Picture this: you come into a still forest.
 You see the trees standing silent as there is no wind.
 Slowly, as if an invisible hand is moving through the trees, they begin to move.
 The hand of the wind travels farther and soon the whole forest is following by swaying to its command and rustling their leaves.
 Can you hear it?
 Can you hear the rustling?